Sublight Engines 1

 4 — Nuclear Thermal Engine (Fission)

-Nuclear thermal engines are a rather old technology though it's not considered as archeotech given that the pre-Low Age civilisation did not develop working prototypes.
-They are somewhat rare though they are more constrained by the availability of nuclear enrichment facility than manufacturing concerns.
-Recent advances in heatsink and shielding technology have allowed nuclear thermal drives to operate at a higher standard of efficiency and despite the competition of fusion drives they are expected to remain dominant in lower-tech areas of settled space.
+Nuclear thermal engines are a rather old technology, though it's not considered as archeotech given that the pre-Low Age civilization did not develop working prototypes.
+They are relatively rare, though they are more constrained by the availability of nuclear enrichment facility than manufacturing concerns.
+Recent advances in heat sink and shielding technology have allowed nuclear thermal drives to operate at a higher standard of efficiency, and despite the competition of fusion drives they remain dominant in lower-tech areas of settled space.

 In Communal Space and the Traverse, nuclear thermal engines have to follow specific regulations as both their exhaust plume and their potential acceleration are enough to classify them as weapons.